curi0sity-sys/mattijs.id/README.md

     </ul>
   </li>
   <li>Home media server: I need a plexamp setup with redis or dragonfly cache behind it.
 So music is loaded instantly into memory.
 Or the fasted in memory cache available with its settings to about 120GB. </li> @later
   <li>Zerosec.nl (own company in a bit) A single page website which has yet to be made, will be put into a docker and live in the same K8s cluster.
-Zerosec: In corporation with outflank, wkl, eset en asml and the dutch government</li> # later.
+Zerosec: In corporation with outflank, wkl, eset en asml and the dutch government</li>
 </ul>

  ## Final step: